TLE’s ultimate guide to the best things to do in Scottsdale, Arizona – from learning how to become a cowboy to riding a hot air balloon in the desert.

 Channel your inner Don Draper at the Mountain Shadows Resort, a mid-century hotel which feels more Miami than Arizona.
 Wes Anderson-like symmetry, modernist interior and more textures than you have time touch, make it one of the coolest hotels in Scottsdale.
 Mountain Shadows’ postcard-worthy view of the famous Camelback Mountain from the hotel’s reception is worthy of a visit alone.

-You can also check out Hotel Valley Ho in downtown Scottsdale for your mid-century hotel fix.
+Check out Hotel Valley Ho in downtown Scottsdale for more mid-century hotel porn.
 The original hotel, opened in 1956, was designed by Edward Varney, an apprentice of famous architect Frank Lloyd Wright.

-Today the hotel is in keeping with how it looked in its heyday – draped in mid-century Hollywood glamour.
-In tribute to times gone by, 1950/60s music still rouses guests in the reception area.
+Today the hotel is in keeping with how it was in its heyday – draped in mid-century Hollywood glamour.
+In tribute to times gone by, 1950/60s music still plays in the reception area.
 You can just imagine the likes of Zsa Zsa Gabor, Tony Curtis and Janet Leigh – all stars rumoured to have hung out at Valley Ho – swanning around some 50 plus years ago.

 It was Scottsdale’s off-the-beaten-track location which deterred the paparazzi and enticed Hollywoods A-listers out to the desert, according to expert Ace Bailey, who runs art and culture tours at the hotel.